morganthomas/nixos/README.md

  $ git clone git@github.com:morganthomas/dotfiles.git
  ```

-To install NixOS on a real PC which supports BIOS, follow the same steps with the following modifications:

- * Use `sudo blkid` after inserting the Apricorn key to determine its UUID and set its `device` property under `fileSystems` to `/dev/disk/by-uuid/{UUID}`

  It's possible to use an Apricorn key as NixOS installation medium using a command like this to write the image:

  ```bash